Reviewing Louisiana-Pacific (NYSE:LPX) & Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY)

 |N/A

-Louisiana-Pacific currently has a consensus target price of $83.67, suggesting a potential upside of 18.68%.
-Given Louisiana-Pacific’s higher probable upside, research analysts clearly believe Louisiana-Pacific is more favorable than Svenska Cellulosa Aktiebolaget SCA (publ).
+Louisiana-Pacific currently has a consensus target price of $83.67, indicating a potential upside of 16.45%.
+Given Louisiana-Pacific’s higher probable upside, analysts plainly believe Louisiana-Pacific is more favorable than Svenska Cellulosa Aktiebolaget SCA (publ).

 Summary